 the seventh day, I felt like a student who has read the teacher’s syllabus and discovered the only question on the final exam—a final exam that is worth one hundred percent of the grade.
 Pass

 or fail.
-Like many other Adventists, I was bewildered to discover that my fellow “students” refused to accept the identification of the vital question.
-Instead, they kept talking about
+Like many other Adventists, I was bewildered to discover that my fellow Christian “students” refused to accept the identification of the vital question.
+Instead, they kept

 Ironically, I wasn’t sure if the Gaithers were really part of that family about which they sang so beautifully.
 They obviously didn’t keep all the commandments of God because they went to